imobach/suse-talks/README.md

-# YaST CI talk
+# SUSE talks

-Some slides for a talk about YaST CI built using [reveal.js](http://lab.hakim.se/reveal-js).
+Some slides for different talks.
+All of them are built using [reveal.js](http://lab.hakim.se/reveal-js).

+* yast-ci.html: YaST CI
+* aytests: AutoYaST integration tests

 ## License